langchain-ai/langgraph/docs/docs/concepts/langgraph_studio.md

 LangGraph Studio is available as a [desktop app](https://studio.langchain.com/) for MacOS users.

 While in Beta, LangGraph Studio is available for free to all [LangSmith](https://smith.langchain.com/) users on any plan tier.

-## LangGraph Platform

-LangGraph Studio is part of [LangGraph Platform](langgraph_platform.md).

-LangGraph Studio is included for users who use the Cloud version of LangGraph Platform.

-If you are self hosting LangGraph Platform, LangGraph Studio is included for licensed plans but not for the free plan.